Cathedral of the Immaculate Conception (Kansas City, Missouri): Current cathedral

-A carillon of eleven bells was placed in the tower in 1895.
-The bells are named after the following saints: St. Anna, St. Bernard, St. Catherine, St. Cecilia, St. Edward, St. Elizabeth, St. Helen, St. John, St. Mary and St. Thomas.
-The largest bell, St. Thomas, is rung more than the others.
-The stained glass windows, created by local artisans at the Kansas City Stained Glass Works Company, were installed in 1912.
-The windows depict various Biblical scenes and the life of Christ.
-From 1903 to 1945 the Cathedral operated St. Christopher's Inn, on Main Street, a Single Room Occupancy facility for homeless men.
+The diocese installed a carillon of eleven bells in the bell tower in 1895.
+In 1903, the cathedral parish opened Christopher's Inn, a boarding hours for homeless men.
+The stained glass windows were finally installed in the nave in 1912.
+They were created at the Kansas City Stained Glass Works Company.

 Bishop Edwin V. O’Hara led a major renovation of the cathedral's interior in 1955.
-On August 29, 1956, Pope Pius XII merged the western part of the Diocese of St. Joseph with the northern part of Diocese of Kansas City to form the Diocese of Kansas City–St. Joseph.
-The rest of what was the Kansas City Diocese became part of the newly established Diocese of Springfield-Cape Girardeau.
-As a result, the Diocese of Kansas City-St. Joseph has Co-Cathedrals: the Cathedral of the Immaculate Conception and the Cathedral of St. Joseph.
+On August 29, 1956, Pope Pius XII merged the western part of the Diocese of St. Joseph with part of Diocese of Kansas City to form the Diocese of Kansas City–St. Joseph.As a result, the Diocese of Kansas City-St. Joseph now had two co-cathedrals: the Cathedral of the Immaculate Conception and the Cathedral of St. Joseph in St. Joseph, Missouri.

-The copper dome on the cathedral tower started to deteriorate.
-It was replaced by a new dome, cupola and cross covered in 23-carat gold leaf in an effort led by Bishop John Cody in 1960.
-A diocesan capital campaign, Gift of Faith, began in 2001 to provide necessary funds for another major renovation and restoration of the cathedral.
-Bishop Raymond J. Boland dedicated the renewed cathedral on February 23, 2003.
+By the 1950s, the copper dome on the cathedral tower had started to deteriorate.
+Bishop John Cody in 1969 replaced it with a new dome, cupola and cross covered in 23-carat gold leaf.
+The diocese in 2001 began a capital campaign, Gift of Faith, to fund a major renovation and restoration of the cathedral.
+Bishop Raymond J. Boland dedicated the renovated cathedral on February 23, 2003.

+The diocese in 2023 began a major repurposing of the cathedral campus.
+A former school building, a garage and the rectory on the campus were demolished.
+In its place, the diocese constructed the Father Donnelly Parish Hall, a two-story 18,900 sqft facility to house the diocesan administrative offices and hold parish events.
+Donnelly Hall was dedicated in August 2024.

+The cathedral is a contributing property in the Quality Hill neighborhood, which is listed on the National Register of Historic Places.